Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Strongly localized discrete breathers

 where $f_n$ and $g_n$ represent the perturbation eigenmodes, and the asterisk signifies the complex conjugate.
 Inserting Eq.~(\ref{pertQD}) into Eq.~(\ref{StatEQ}) and keeping only linear terms of the perturbation yield the following eigenvalue problem in matrix representation:

 where $\hat{L}_{1}=-\kappa (\delta_{n,n+1}+\delta_{n,n-1}) - 2 \gamma |e_n|^2 + \cfrac{5 \delta}{2} |e_n|^3-\mu$, $\hat{L}_{2}=-\gamma e_n^2 +\cfrac{3 \delta}{2} |e_n| e_n^2$.

 We numerically solve the linear eigenvalue problem derived from Eq.~(\ref{LinEignVal}).
-The presence of an imaginary part in a spectrum $\lambda$ indicates the instability of the solutions.
+The presence of an imaginary part in the spectrum $\lambda$ indicates the instability of the solutions and the growth of perturbations in the linear approximation.
+However, the total energy of the system remains conserved.
+The characteristic values of the eigenvalues are qualitatively determined by the strength of the nonlinear terms in the Gross-Pitaevskii equation and the structure of the solutions.
+In our case, these eigenvalues can only be calculated numerically.
 Also, the numerical results for strongly localized discrete modes are presented in the next sections.